702nADOS/702nADOS.github.io/pages/argOS/u-boot.md

 cp ../u-boot-dtb.bin u-boot.bin
 sh sd_fusing.sh /dev/null # replace /dev/null with your SD card
 ```
+**No** files need to be copied on the SD card afterwards!
+U-Boot was written at a specific location on the SD card by the script.

 #### TFTP boot
 ```sh
 # configure an ethernet address